Offering store credit

 Store credit is a unique payment type that allows you to connect your credit management system to the Digital River APIs.

-With store credit, you manage a customer's credit on your end and then pass that data to Digital River in create checkout-session requests so we can offer it as an option in Prebuilt Checkout or Components, our low-code checkout solutions.
+With store credit, you manage a customer's credit on your end and then pass that data to Digital River in so we can offer it as an option in Prebuilt Checkout or Components, our low-code checkout solutions.

 On this page, you'll find information on: